-For the avoidance of doubt, AFCA may consider a complaint by a Primary Producer about issues unresolved after a farm debt mediation.
+For the avoidance of doubt:

-- e) a complaint where the value of the Complainant's claim when the complaint is submitted to AFCA exceeds \$1 million or higher amount that applies as a result of an adjustment in accordance with rule D.4.3.
-This jurisdictional limit does not apply to: - (i) a Superannuation Complaint; or - (ii) a complaint by a borrower arising from a credit facility provided to a Small Business (including Primary Producer); or - (iii) a complaint to set aside a guarantee supported by security over the guarantor's primary place of residence - f) a complaint where the Complainant is a member of a group of Related Bodies Corporate and that group has 100 employees or more - g) a complaint that would require review of a trustee's exercise of discretion but this does not exclude: - a complaint to the extent that an allegation is made of bad faith, failure to give fair and proper consideration to the exercise of the discretion, or failure to exercise the discretion in accordance with the purpose for which it was conferred; or - (ii) a Superannuation Complaint - h) a complaint about professional accountancy services provided by an Accountant unless they are provided in connection with one of the following: - (i) a financial service within the meaning of section 766A of the Corporations Act or section 12BAB of the ASIC Act; - (ii) credit activity within the meaning of the National Consumer Credit Protection Act 2009; or - (iii) tax (financial) advice services within the meaning of the Tax Agent Services Act 2009 - i) a complaint about a: - (i) Privacy Act Participant that does not relate to a right or obligation arising under the Privacy Act; or - (ii) CDR Participant that does not relate to a right or obligation arising under the Consumer Data Framework.
+- (i) AFCA may consider a complaint by a Primary Producer about issues unresolved after a farm debt mediation. - (ii) Where the Superannuation Complaints Tribunal referred a question of law to the Federal Court for decision and the Court issues an opinion, the complaint is treated as not dealt with by the Superannuation Complaints Tribunal or the Federal Court unless the Superannuation Complaints Tribunal has subsequently determined the complaint in accordance with the court's opinion. - e) a complaint where the value of the Complainant's claim when the complaint is submitted to AFCA exceeds \$1 million or higher amount that applies as a result of an adjustment in accordance with rule D.4.3.
+This jurisdictional limit does not apply to: - (i) a Superannuation Complaint; or - (ii) a complaint by a borrower arising from a credit facility provided to a Small Business (including Primary Producer); or - (iii) a complaint to set aside a guarantee supported by security over the guarantor's primary place of residence

+- f) a complaint where the Complainant is a member of a group of Related Bodies Corporate and that group has 100 employees or more - g) a complaint that would require review of a trustee's exercise of discretion but this does not exclude: - a complaint to the extent that an allegation is made of bad faith, failure to give fair and proper consideration to the exercise of the discretion, or failure to exercise the discretion in accordance with the purpose for which it was conferred; or - (ii) a Superannuation Complaint - h) a complaint about professional accountancy services provided by an Accountant unless they are provided in connection with one of the following: - (i) a financial service within the meaning of section 766A of the Corporations Act or section 12BAB of the ASIC Act; - (ii) credit activity within the meaning of the National Consumer Credit Protection Act 2009; or - (iii) tax (financial) advice services within the meaning of the Tax Agent Services Act 2009 - i) a complaint about a: - (i) Privacy Act Participant that does not relate to a right or obligation arising under the Privacy Act; or - (ii) CDR Participant that does not relate to a right or obligation arising under the Consumer Data Framework.